indilib/indi-3rdparty/indi-svbony/doc/svbony-doc.md

 ### Known issues (mostly firmware related):

 - Intensive configuration changes could lead to a crash
-- If Sub frame is enabled when auto focus is executed, it may not be possible to retrieve shooting data or cooling information.
 - The driver crashes when Native file format is selected and exposed.
-- Binning that the camera does not support can be selected.

 ## Operation